 Thanks to “The Last Dance” on Netflix many people know that Phil Jackson was the head coach of the Chicago Bulls, leading them to six NBA championships.
-He then coached the Los Angeles Lakers and the team won five league titles under his leadership.
-Not everyone knows that his secret formula was a game plan: The Triangle.
+Not everyone knows that he then coached the Los Angeles Lakers winning further 5 championships and his secret formula was a game plan: The Triangle.

 For gaining traction in Middle Market and Enterprise in B2B SaaS when scaling from Europe, the secret formula is how to execute a game plan made of 4 Pillars.